 Part 1 of this FAQ look at the coaxial cables used in microwave/millimeter wave interconnects and cable assemblies.
 But a cable alone is only half a solution; the cable must be terminated with connectors.
 Often, the completed cable/interconnect assembly is also called a cable, but this is generally not an ambiguous situation (but it may be in some cases, so be aware).

 Q: What kinds of connectors are available for coaxial cables?

 A: Dozens of standard connector types are available, matched to the corresponding cable size, frequency, and power-handling rating.

 Q: Can you add these connector terminations yourself?

-A: Yes and no. For the larger connectors (discussed below) it is possible to do it, and while special tooling is helpful, it is not absolutely needed if the person doing it follows the instructions carefully and has some practice and skill.
+A: Yes and no. For the larger connectors (discussed below), it is possible to do it.
+While special tooling is helpful, it is not absolutely needed if the person doing it follows the instructions carefully and has some practice and skill.
 Some connectors require soldering, some use crimping, and some have just a mechanically tightened nut.

 Q: What are the standard connectors?